jerrywardlow/p3catalog/README.md

 your preferred platform.
 * The files contained in this repository

+A detailed list of the Python modules installed during provisioning of our Vagrant virtual machine can be found in the included `requirements.txt`.

 **Running and Testing This Project**

 From a command line, change into the `p3catalog` directory of this project.
 (For